ch1coon/uma-star-calculator/README.md

 - Next 25 Star Pieces: 100 statues (4:1)
 - After that: 5 statues per Star Piece (5:1)

-## 🎨 Game Assets

-The calculator uses game assets for icons:
-- Star icons (filled and empty)
-- Statue icons
-- Button backgrounds
-- Navigation arrows

-Place additional assets in the `assets/` folder as needed.

-## 🚀 How to Host on GitHub Pages

-1. Commit and push this repository to GitHub
-2. Go to Settings > Pages
-3. Select the `main` branch (or `master`)
-4. Select the `/root` folder
-5. Save and wait a few minutes

-Your calculator will be available at: `https://your-username.github.io/uma-star-calculator/`

 ## 📝 License

 This project is open source and available for free use.